 Your KING ATP – Multiengine Ground School & Test Prep Course covers complicated performance charts, regulations, high-altitude weather, IFR procedures, operational factors, FARs, Weight & Balance.
 The Interactive Test Prep, included with your course, allows unlimited random practice tests, and lets you systematically review and focus on the areas that need extra attention.

 This program meets the requirements of FAR 61.156.
 It bridges the knowledge gap between a pilot who holds a commercial pilot certificate and a pilot operating in an air carrier environment.
-Successful completion of the ATP CTP will ensure you receive the baseline knowledge and experience to prepare them for the duties, responsibilities, and challenges of an air carrier environment.
+Successful completion of the ATP CTP provides the baseline information and experience to prepare for the duties, responsibilities, and challenges of an air carrier environment.

 - The applicant for the knowledge test must receive at least 30 hours of classroom instruction that includes the following: